fujitsu/compiler-test-suite/README.md

 Current Status
 --------------

-As of the 2023-12 release, Fujitsu Compiler Test Suite lacks following things.
+As of the 2024-02 release, the Fujitsu Compiler Test Suite lacks following things.
 They will be available in the upcoming releases.

-- Test programs for C/C++
+- Test programs for C++
-- More test programs for Fortran
+- More test programs for C/Fortran
-- Tools to run test programs
+- Many missing reference output files (used to verify outputs from test programs)
-- Information for verifying test results
-- Documents